 - If you were unable to write or complete one or more of the National Senior Certificate examination question papers for reasons other than illness or injury.
 The school principal will need to submit a report to the Head of the assessment body.

 How do I register for a supplementary exam?

 - Contact the Department of Education, via your school.

-- The closing date for applications is still to be released, but will be in January 2019.
+- Applications will close in January 2020.
 But avoid any further stress and register as soon as possible, after receiving your results.

-The supplementary examinations usually take place in February and March, however, the 2019 dates have not yet been finalized, so keep an eye on the media releases posted on the Department of Education website, as well as updates posted via our BrightSparkzSA Twitter page and BrightSparkz Tutors Facebook page.
+The supplementary examinations usually take place in June 2020, however, the 2020 dates have not yet been finalized, so keep an eye on the media releases posted on the Department of Education website, as well as updates posted via our BrightSparkzSA Twitter page and BrightSparkz Tutors Facebook page.

 2018 IEB EXAMINATION RESULTS WILL BE AVAILABLE

 2018 NSC (NOT WESTERN CAPE) EXAMINATION RESULTS WILL BE AVAILABLE

 2018 NSC (WESTERN CAPE) EXAMINATION RESULTS WILL BE AVAILABLE